scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 Similar to CS 230 rather than CS 304.

-However, this semester, due to its newness and the fact that seniors get first dibs, that isn't entirely the case.

 So, one difficulty is the range of skill and experience in the class.

 * the course may be boring for some and challenging for others
 * I hope to avoid it being too boring and too challenging.
 * my aim is to aim for the lower end, so boring is more likely
 * you have been warned. :-)

-## What number is it?

-* Originally, we planned to number it 210, a souped-up version of 110
-* However, 110 doesn't exist anymore and conceptually, the course pairs better with 304, so
-* Now it's numbered 204,
-* But almost everything I've written originally said "210", so you may
-* find some vestiges.
-Don't worry about that.

-## Course Development

-Since this is a relatively new course, I will be asking you to fill out lots of feedback surveys about whether a reading assignment or problem set is too hard, too easy, or just right.

-I'll try to keep these brief, but they are important

 ## About the Course